 Listen to one of Andrea's talks: Dependant Origination given at IMS on October 10, 2013 – 61 minutes, 43.2 MB (Download, Stream)

-Jill Shepherd is a participant in the current IMS/Spirit Rock Teacher Training.
-She divides her time between the US, Australia and New Zealand, teaching insight meditation retreats and offering study and practice groups focused on bringing the dharma into daily life.
+Jill Shepherd is a graduate of the IMS/Spirit Rock Teacher Training.
+She divides her time mainly between the US, Australia and New Zealand, teaching insight meditation retreats and supporting local communities to explore the Dharma in daily life.